vidorc/Deploying-a-Machine-Learning-Model-with-FastAPI/README.md

 Application Workflow
 The workflow is centered around the FastAPI service.

-A client (in this case, the Streamlit app) sends a POST request with user data in a JSON format to the /predict endpoint of the FastAPI server.
+A client (the Streamlit app) sends a POST request with user data in a JSON format to the /predict endpoint of the FastAPI server.

 The FastAPI application receives the request.